5 Most Common Challenges for Digital Nomads and Ways to Support Them

 Hybrid meetings are inevitable if some of your teams are nomadic and some in the office.
 Unlike 100% remote or 100% in-person, hybrid meetings require participants to be in different locations, possibly in different time zones, which pose accessibility, engagement, and collaboration challenges.

 Technology has helped make the world a more accessible place, but hybrid meetings can become problematic when it comes to taking actions in a meeting.
-For example, if you want to conduct a vote, you need to make sure the process is entirely fair.
-The in-person team and the virtual team should get the same consideration and accessible alternatives.
+For example, if you want to conduct a vote, you must ensure the process is fair.
+The in-person and virtual teams should get the same consideration and accessible alternatives.
 No one should feel they are an afterthought in the meeting.
 With the addition of nomads, you also need to consider whether your meeting time is accessible to all too, which can get really tricky and can cause a logistical nightmare.

 In terms of engagement, it is often more difficult to keep employees from taking advantage of the added flexibility it brings.
 It is easier for the team to become distracted, as the spotlight is no longer focused on one platform (remote or in-person) and more difficult to discourage them from multi-tasking.